kevinswiber/siren/README.md

 ##Example

 Below is a JSON Siren example of an order, including sub-entities.
 The first sub-entity, a collection of items associated with the order, is an embedded link.
 Clients may choose to automatically resolve linked sub-entities.
-The second sub-entity is an embedded representation of a status associated with the order.
-The example also includes an action to cancel the order and a set of links to navigate through a list of orders.
+The second sub-entity is an embedded representation of customer information associated with the order.
+The example also includes an action to add items to the order and a set of links to navigate through a list of orders.

 ```